Date First Published: July 29, 2014

-Services are provided by Clinical Service Units belonging to Clinical Departments.
-Each visit consists of various encounters with a care provider.
+In a hospital, services are provided usually by Clinical Service Units belonging to Clinical Departments.
+Each visit consists mainly of various encounters with a care provider.
 During an encounter, the patient receives part or all of the clinical care services.
 These include planned events such as consultation, performance of diagnostic procedures (investigations), monitoring, treatment, nursing care and other clinical activities.
 The patient may be involved unplanned events (e.g. incidences, complications and another illness).

-Data is generated by the following basic actions:
+Data arise when certain processes are performed or events happen.
+In clinical practice, data is generated by the following basic actions:

 - Capture of data generated by machines

 - Manipulation of existing data (calculate, compute, analyze, interpret and conclude).

 All clinical care processes generate data.
 Clinicians obtain the data, record them as notes, results or charts by performing the processes listed below.

 - Perform simple tests (point of care tests – POCT),

 - Perform investigations including laboratory, imaging, endoscopic and others,

 - Review available data, determine the diagnosis and plan the case management,